uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/descriptor.rst

 This function sets the workspace to use when computing DFTs for when an external workspace is set.
 This function may only be called after the descriptor has been committed.
-The provided workspace must be equal to or larger than the required workspace size obtained by calling ``descriptor<prec, dom>::get_value(config_param::WORKSPACE_EXTERNAL_BYTES_REQUIRED, &workspaceBytes)``.
+The size of the provided workspace must be equal to or larger than the required workspace size obtained by calling ``descriptor<prec, dom>::get_value(config_param::WORKSPACE_EXTERNAL_BYTES_REQUIRED, &workspaceBytes)``.

 A descriptor where ``WORKSPACE_EXTERNAL`` is specified is not a valid descriptor